 Note: Students who intend to become certified as Peace Officers or Corrections Officers in the State of Georgia should understand that according to the Georgia Peace Officer and Standards Training (P.O.S.T.)
 Council, each applicant "shall not have been convicted by any state or by the federal government of any crime the punishment for which could have been imprisonment in the federal or state prison or institution nor have been convicted of sufficient misdemeanors to establish a pattern of disregard for the law, provided that, for purposes of this paragraph, violations of traffic laws and other offenses involving the operation of motor vehicles when the applicant has received a pardon shall not be considered."
-This means that the Council will require a thorough Criminal and Traffic History be completed to include but not limited to: a Certified Driver's History, a Georgia Crime Information Center and a National Crime Information.
+This means that the Council will require a thorough Criminal and Traffic History be completed to include but not limited to: a Certified Driver's History, a Georgia Crime Information Center and a National Crime Information Center printout.
+The P.O.S.T.
+Council also has other requirements for certification.
+See program advisor for this additional information.

-First Quarter Credit Hours

-SCT 100 Introduction to Microcomputers 3

-ENG 191 Composition and Rhetoric I 5

-MAT 191 College Algebra 5

-SPC 191 fundamentals of Speech 5

-Second Quarter Credit Hours

-CRJ 101 Introduction to Criminal Justice 5

-PSY 191 Introduction to Psychology 5

-ENG 193 Composition & Rhetoric II 5

-XXX xxx Electives 5

-Third Quarter Credit Hours

-ECO 191 Principles of Economics 5

-CRJ 202 Constitutional Law 5

-CRJ 103 Corrections 5

-XXX xxx Elective 5

-Fourth Quarter Credit Hours

-CRJ 104 Principals of Law Enforcement 5

-CRJ 105 Criminal Procedure 5

-CRJ 206 Criminology 5

-CRJ 207 Introduction to Juvenile Justice 5

-Fifth Quarter Credit Hours

-CRJ 209 Criminal Justice Practicum/Internship 5

-XXX xxx Occupationally Related Electives 12

-Credit hours needed to graduate 95
+First Quarter SCT 100 ENG 191 MAT 191 SPC 191 Introduction to Microcomputers Composition and Rhetoric I College Algebra Fundamentals of Speech Credit 3 5 5 5 Second Quarter CRJ 101 PSY 191 ENG 193 XXX xxx Introduction to Criminal Justice Introduction to Psychology Composition & Rhetoric II Electives Credit 5 5 5 5 5 Third Quarter ECO 191 CRJ 202 CRJ 103 XXX xxx Principles of Economics Constitutional Law Corrections Elective Credit 5 5 5 5 5 Fourth Quarter CRJ 104 CRJ 105 CRJ 206 CRJ 207 Principals of Law Enforcement Criminal Procedure Criminology Introduction to Juvenile Justice Credit 5 5 5 5 Fifth Quarter CRJ 209 XXX xxx Credit hours needed to g Criminal Justice Practicum/Internship Occupationally Related Electives raduate Credit 5 12 95